 Prior to starting well activities, a programme shall be prepared that describes the individual activities to be carried out and the equipment to be used.

 The programme shall be updated as mentioned in , second subsection litera b.

 The well location and wellbore shall be known at all times and selected based on well parameters of significance for a safe drilling and well activity.
 It shall be possible to drill a relief well from two alternative locations.
 The locations shall be mapped and known in advance, cf. also

 If the distance to adjacent wells is less than the defined minimum distance, restrictions shall be set, cf. , second subsection.

 The responsible party shall ensure that necessary measures are planned and can be implemented to handle situations with shallow gas or other formation fluids, cf. also .

 When drilling in shallow formations, the selection of well structure and drilling parameters shall prevent gas or formation fluid from the well posing a threat to personnel and facility.

 During all drilling and well activities, drilling and well data shall be monitored and collected to verify the well prognoses, so that necessary measures can be implemented and the well programme adjusted if necessary.

-During drilling and well activities, there shall be tested well barriers with sufficient independence, cf. also Section 48 of the Facilities Regulations.
+During drilling and well activities, there shall be tested well barriers with sufficient independence.

 If a barrier fails, activities shall not be carried out in the well other than those intended to restore the barrier.